e-hein/professional-tour-of-heroes/README.md

 Once `npm run build` completed, you can `npm start` a local server with all [apps](#Apps) at http://localhost:8080

 ## Tests
 `npm test` will run all required tests for all projects.
-In detail it will run coverage, build, a local server, end-to-end tests and stop the local server.
+In detail it will run coverage, prod build, a local server, end-to-end tests and stop the local server.
+> **windows:** because windows does not always start the parallel process for the local server, it is necessary to have a running server in a different shell.

 ### Running unit tests
 `npm run test_watch` will start unit tests for the default app in watch mode.